SequAna-Ukon/Porites_harrisoni_genome/README.md

 * **04.assembly_polish.sh**

-The assembled and filtered genome was polished using the shorter polishing reads with racon (https://github.com/lbcb-sci/racon) and Medaka (https://github.com/nanoporetech/medaka).
-The polished assembly was cleaned and headers were renamed and sorted using funannotate clean and funannotate sort (https://github.com/nextgenusfs/funannotate).
+The assembled and filtered genome was polished using the shorter polishing reads with Racon (https://github.com/lbcb-sci/racon) and Medaka (https://github.com/nanoporetech/medaka).
+The polished assembly was cleaned, contigs shorter than 200 bp were removed and headers were renamed and sorted using funannotate clean and funannotate sort (https://github.com/nextgenusfs/funannotate).

 * **05.mitogenome.sh**

-Additionally, a single-contig mitochondrial genome was assembled using Canu (https://github.com/marbl/canu), circularized with Circlator (https://github.com/sanger-pathogens/circlator) and polished with racon.
+Additionally, a single-contig mitochondrial genome was assembled using Canu (https://github.com/marbl/canu), circularized with Circlator (https://github.com/sanger-pathogens/circlator) and polished with Racon.

 ## Annotation Scripts
 * **06.repeats.sh**